ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. _BuildRunSRW:

 =====================================
-Building and Running the SRW
+Building and Running the SRW App
 =====================================

 The Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application is an :term:`umbrella repository` consisting of a number of different :ref:`components <Components>` housed in external repositories.
 Once the SRW App is configured and built, users can generate predictions of atmospheric behavior over a limited spatial area and on time scales ranging from minutes out to several days.